Last Updated on May 29, 2021 by Grow with Bovees

 There are probably no flowering shrubs as beautiful as azaleas, and a garden which has little else apart from these and roses is picturesque throughout the year.

-Select early, mid-season and late varieties for a blaze of colour from late autumn to mid-spring.
+Select early, mid-season and late varieties for a blaze of color from late autumn to mid-spring.

 When the plants are not in flower, the mass of dark and light green leaves and the pretty shape of the shrubs make them an asset in any garden.